bigskysoftware/htmx/www/content/essays/right-click-view-source.md

 decisions_: obviously, despite similar appearances, the google homepage of 2023 is far more sophisticated than the one available in 2000.

-The 2023 google homepage is going to be a lot more complicated than the 2000 page and, given the zietgiest, it is going to involve a lot of JavaScript.
+The 2023 google homepage is going to be a lot more complicated than the 2000 page and, given the zeitgeist, it is going to involve a lot of JavaScript.

 However, this is to point out that something deeply important has been lost, almost certainly unintentionally, along the way: